sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/03-introduction-to-dwc-dna-extension.md

 > ## Available Cores and Extensions
 >
 > See GBIF's [Registered Extensions](https://rs.gbif.org/extensions.html) for the list of registered extensions available for publication in GBIF.
-> *Remember, just because a standard may be maintained in [TDWG](https://www.tdwg.org/), does NOT mean it is available for use in GBIF or other platforms.*
+> *Remember, just because a standard is maintained in [TDWG](https://www.tdwg.org/), does NOT mean it is available for use in GBIF or in other platforms.*
 >
 {: .callout}